andrew-henry/Data-Structures/README.md

             Push, which adds an element to the collection, and Pop, which removes the most recently added element that was not yet removed.

+* Deque - In computer science a double-ended queue is an abstract data type that generalizes a queue, for which elements can be added to or removed from either the fromt(head) or back(tail).
+It is often called a head-tail linked list.

 * Queue - In computer science, a queue is a collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence and the removal of entities from the other end of the sequence